-- Through Association: The basis of family life is getting together and getting along with family members.
-That's why we encourage our members to get together for friendship and to make every effort to get along with each other. - Through Awareness: Another important element of family life is understanding the family: its story and beliefs, its dreams and values, and how it functions.
-That's why we encourage our members to become familiar with material in this handbook.
+- Through Association: The basis of family life is being together and getting along with family members.
+That's why we encourage our members to gather and get to know each other throughout the week. - Through Awareness: Another important element of family life is understanding the family: its story and beliefs, its dreams and values, and how it functions.
+That's why we encourage our members to become familiar with the material in this handbook and the stories of the church family.

 - Through Attendance: Yet another element of family life is joining in family events.
-We strongly encourage our members to be a consistent part of the Church's functions, including the Communion service, the Family Bible Hour, a Care Group and others.
-While we do not keep attendance records, you are missed when you do not attend. - Through Accountability: One more element of family life is accountability.
+We strongly encourage our members to be a consistent part of the Church's functions, including the Communion service, the Family Bible Hour, a Care Group and others. - Through Accountability: One more element of family life is accountability.
 If you see someone doing something that is harmful (spiritually or otherwise) either to themselves or to someone else in the family, it's your responsibility to approach them.
 Or if you do something that is harmful, you can expect to be approached.
 Far from a license to condemn, accountability is about looking out for each other and the family.
 Biblical guidelines for accountability are laid down in Matthew 5:23-24 and 18:15-17, as well as 1 Timothy 5:19.